MrThygesen16/pdfDataReader/README.md

     File Extraction Completed

- Now when we check the contents of `output`:
+ Now when we check the contents of the folder `output`:

      page_01.csv
      page_02.csv